Dense Local Dependencies Induce Attention-Logit Explosion and Training Instability During Long-Sequence Transformer Training: Empirical Validation on Language Data

 \subsection{Experimental Setup}

-\paragraph{Model Architecture} For experimental validation, we used a small-scale model with around $6.5M$ parameters.
-Our architecture is based on a GPT-2-style decoder, trained with an autoregressive loss.
-We set the number of layers to $6$ and the embedding dimension $d$ to $192$.
-By default, the number of attention heads $H$ was set to $6$, and the inner dimension of the feedforward (FFN) layer, denoted by $d_{\text{ffn}}$, was set to $4d = 768$.
-In some experiments, we reduced the number of attention heads while keeping the per-head dimension fixed at $d/H = 32$.
-To maintain a similar number of parameters in these cases, we increased $d_{\text{ffn}}$ accordingly (following \citet{abs-1911-02150,AinslieLJZLS23}).
-As the baseline attention, we used the CUDA implementation of Flash-attention, specifically the FlashAttention2 implementation from \citet{dao2023flashattention2}.

-\paragraph{Hyperparameters of LS-Attention} In experiments with LS-attention, we replaced the MHSA module with our proposed LS-attention.
-For an $H$-head LS-attention configuration, one head was allocated for global (long-range) attention, while the remaining $H - 1$ heads were used for local (short-range) attention.
-The attention span for each local head was fixed at $50$ for sequence lengths $n \leq 2048$ and $100$ for longer sequences.
+\paragraph{Model Architecture} For all experiments, we use the autoregressive decoder-only GPT-2 architecture as the base architecture.
+Unless stated otherwise, we use GPT-2 Small with $12$ transformer layers ($L$), a hidden dimension of $768$ ($d_{model}$), $12$ attention heads ($H$), and a feedforward dimension of $3072$.
+The multi-head self-attention (MHSA) module is implemented using FlashAttention~\citep{dao2023flashattention2}.

-\paragraph{Optimization Hyperparameters} We trained all models using the AdamW optimizer with a weight decay of $1\text{e}{-1}$, $\beta_1 = 0.9$, and $\beta_2 = 0.95$.
+\paragraph{Training Details} We trained all models using the AdamW optimizer with a weight decay of $1\text{e}{-1}$, $\beta_1 = 0.9$, and $\beta_2 = 0.95$.
 Gradient clipping was applied with a maximum norm of $1.0$.
-The learning rate followed a cosine decay schedule with linear warmup: the maximum learning rate was set to $6\text{e}{-4}$, the minimum to $6\text{e}{-5}$, with $2000$ warmup steps and a total of $600{,}000$ decay steps.
+The learning rate followed a cosine decay schedule with linear warmup: the maximum learning rate was set to $6\text{e}{-4}$, the minimum to $6\text{e}{-5}$, with $2K$ warmup steps and a total of $600K$ decay steps.
 Across all experiments, we fixed the total number of tokens per batch to $2^{19}$.
 Consequently, when using longer sequence lengths, we proportionally reduced the number of sequences per batch to maintain a constant token budget.

-\paragraph{Dataset} All experiments were conducted on the PG-19 dataset \cite{RaePJHL20}, which consists of full-length books.
-The dataset has a significantly high average document length, making it well-suited for evaluating long-range dependencies in language models.
-The text was normalized using NMT\_NFKC normalization and tokenized using a SentencePiece tokenizer with a unigram model and a vocabulary size of $10K$.

-All experiments were conducted on an NVIDIA A40 GPU.
 Unless stated otherwise, we used mixed-precision training with the bfloat16 (BF16) data type.
+However, all reported attention-logit measurements were obtained from separate FP32 training runs.
+We found that, in unstable BF16 runs, numerical errors can produce logit spikes that obscure the underlying growth behavior.
+The FP32 runs therefore provide a more faithful illustration of the intrinsic logit dynamics of the model.

+\paragraph{Dataset and Preprocessing} We conducted our experiments on the PG-19 dataset \cite{RaePJHL20}, a collection of English-language books.
+All texts were normalized using NMT\_NFKC and tokenized with a SentencePiece unigram model with a vocabulary size of $10K$.
+We use PG-19 because its long documents make it well suited for studying long-sequence autoregressive language modeling.